eMapR/LT-GEE/README.md

 };
 ```

-4. Build an image collection that includes only one image per year subset to a single band or index (you can include other bands - the first will be segmented, the others will be fit to the vertices).
+4. Build an image collection that includes only one image per year, subset to a single band or index (you can include other bands - the first will be segmented, the others will be fit to the vertices).
 Note that we are using a mock function to reduce annual image collections to a single image - this can be accomplished many ways using various best-pixel-compositing methods.

 ```javascript
 for(var year = startYear; year <= endYear; year++) {